-Gene & Martha Jackson - Native American - Navajo Jewelry
+Gene & Martha Jackson (Both Deceased) - Navajo Jewelry

 Gene & Martha Jackson - Navajo Arizona, USA

-I absolutely love Gene and Martha.
-They are such lovely people, they always have a coterie of family members around them.
-They work only in natural stones and, honestly, often don't even know what they are called, they just liked them.
+I absolutely loved Gene and Martha.
+They were such lovely people, they always had a coterie of family members around them.
+They worked only in natural stones and, honestly, often didn't know what they were called, they just liked them.

-Born in 1932, Gene is a master jeweler who has been active since the late 1940's.
-He is a veteran of the Korean war, having served in the Army.
+Born in 1932, He was an Army veteran of the Korean war.
+Gene was a master jeweler who had been active since the late 1940's.
 He married Martha and trained her in jewelry-making, she started producing work in the 1960's.
-Gene is brother to another master jeweler, Dan Jackson.
+Gene was brother to another master jeweler, Dan Jackson.

 Martha had experienced a bad bout with pneumonia in 2015.
 She made it back to Indian Market in 2016 but, sadly, was noticeably less robust than in the past.